 - Many want to pay, but can’t afford the market rate

 - Build a practice that’s efficient, and fills a huge legal need

 - The clients you serve will have incomes not exceeding 250% of federal poverty guidelines

-- Your legal services will count towards the State Bar of Michigan’s pro bono service standard for every attorney to serve three clients or provide 30 hours of service each year
+- For those clients with incomes under 200% of poverty level, your legal services will count towards the State Bar of Michigan’s pro bono service standard for every attorney to serve three clients or provide 30 hours of service each year

 Program Legal Topic Areas